 - Remove from the oven and allow to sit for 5 minutes before slicing into quarters using a pizza cutter.

-The nutrition information is for just the cauliflower pizza crust, not the optional toppings.
+The nutrition information is for one slice (one quarter) of the pizza, including the optional toppings.

 To make this recipe vegan, replace the egg with a flax egg (combine 1 tbsp. flaxseed meal with 3 tbsp. water, and let sit 5-10 minutes) and the cheese with 1/4 cup chickpea flour.